-A classic design principle, the kitchen work triangle was developed in the early 20th century, when industrial efficiency experts determined that the triangle connecting range, refrigerator and sink determined how efficient and safe the space was for the (single) cook.
-The guidelines specified maximum and minimum distances between the three appliances and minimum countertop spaces by each.
+A staple design principle, the kitchen work triangle was developed in the early 20th century.
+In the past, industrial efficiency experts determined that the triangle connecting range, refrigerator and sink determined how efficient and safe the space was for the (single) cook.
+The guidelines specified maximum and minimum distances between the three appliances.
+As well as, the minimum countertop spaces by each.

-Three-quarters of a century later, the kitchen is a multi-tasker where a microwave is standard, crowds gather and family and guests load up outlets with chargers.
-Appliances may include an oversize professional range and multiple ovens, sinks, refrigerators and dishwashers.
+Three-quarters of a century later, the kitchen is a multitasker where crowds gather and family and guests load up outlets with chargers.
+Appliances may include an oversize professional range and multiple ovens, sinks, and refrigerators.